The Greek Islands

 Symi was one of Greece’s most prosperous islands and Symi Town consists of rows of beautiful neoclassical buildings.
-If you approach the harbour by boat, you will be greeted by a patchwork of colours which seem to glisten in the sunlight.
+If you approach the harbour by boat, you’ll be greeted with a patchwork of colours which seem to glisten in the sunlight.
 Each building is beautifully painted and compliments the next like a stunning painting.
 I can thoroughly recommend a visit to this magical island.

 Lindos is another town made up of white houses and narrow lanes where you’ll often meet a donkey or two.
-Each evening the rooftop restaurants come to life with flickering lights and people and the floodlit Acropolis stands tall in the distance.
+Each evening the rooftop restaurants come to life with flickering lights and people with the floodlit Acropolis standing tall in the distance.
 A short walk from the centre is Agios Pavlos beach, a tiny turquoise cove with a sweet white chapel.
 Lindos is a charming place to explore.

 Navagio Beach or Smuggler’s Cove, Zakynthos